-Located near the Northern Quarter is Ancoats.
-Known as "the world's first industrial suburb", it was once home to Manchester's Little Italy.
-Since the 1990s, Ancoats has experienced significant investment and substantial regeneration.
-The Chips Building is a highlight for admirers of colourful post-modern architecture and is found alongside the futurist art-deco Grade II listed Daily Express building built in 1939.
+Located near the Northern Quarter is Ancoats, known "the world's first industrial suburb" and was once home to Manchester's Little Italy.
+Since the 1990s Ancoats has experienced significant investment and substantial regeneration.
+The Chips Building is a highlight for admirers of colourful post-modern architecture, alongside the futurist art-deco Grade II\ listed Daily Express building built in 1939.